SmartX-Team/OpenARK/vine/README.md

-# VINE Is Not a VDI
+# VINE Is Not Ephemeral